phtoselli/python-pix-generator/README.md

 # 💸 Pix Generator 💸

 Hi!
-Welcome to my Pix generator application.
+Welcome to my Pix generator application using python.
-This app can be used on card machine to generate a pix code in format "copy & paste" and QRCode.
+This app can be used to generate a pix code in format "copy & paste" and QRCode.

 ## What is Pix?